History of Tres Rios

 - Recreation and Environmental Education

 How was Tres Rios Constructed?

-In 2000 the U.S. Army Corps of Engineers (ACOE) received approval from Congress for the Tres Rios Ecosystem Restoration and Flood Control Project.
-The City of Phoenix partnered with the ACOE to improve and enhance a 7-mile long, almost 700-acre section along the Salt and Gila Rivers in southwestern Phoenix.
-The project received 65% of the funding from the ACOE, with 35% coming from the local sponsor, the City of Phoenix and the Sub-Regional Operating Group Members (Scottsdale, Tempe, Glendale, and Mesa).
+In 2000, the U.S. Army Corps of Engineers (ACOE) received approval from Congress for the Tres Rios Ecosystem Restoration and Flood Control Project.
+The City of Phoenix partnered with the ACOE to improve and enhance a seven-mile long, almost 700-acre section along the Salt and Gila Rivers in southwestern Phoenix.
+The project received 65 percent of the funding from the ACOE, with 35 percent coming from the local sponsor, the City of Phoenix and the Sub-Regional Operating Group Members (Scottsdale, Tempe, Glendale, and Mesa).
 Technical and financial assistance was also provided by the Flood Control District of Maricopa County.
 Construction lasted from 2007 – 2012.

 Wetlands in the Desert?